openstack/ironic/doc/source/deploy/install-guide.rst

 instead of ``ipmitool`` by default.
 THIS DRIVER IS NOT COMPATIBLE WITH ``openipmi`` AS IT RELIES ON ERROR HANDLING OPTIONS NOT PROVIDED BY THIS TOOL.

-Ironic supports sending IPMI sensor data to Ceilometer with pxe_ipmitool driver.
+Ironic supports sending IPMI sensor data to Ceilometer with pxe_ipmitool and pxe_ipminative drivers.
 By default, support for sending IPMI sensor data to Ceilometer is disabled.
 If you want to enable it set the following options in the ``conductor`` section of ``ironic.conf``:

 * notification_driver=messaging
 * send_sensor_data=true